-Vista Manager will use address resolution protocol (ARP) to discover any new devices, and return a list to you.
-A message will appear indicating the number of new devices found.
-Detected devices that fall into a user defined inventory group will inherit the assigned custom icon.
+Vista Manager uses address resolution protocol (ARP) to discover any new devices, and return a list to you.
+A message appears indicating the number of new devices found.
+Detected devices that fall into a user defined inventory group inherit the assigned custom icon.